 If a member of the faculty, staff, student body, or a visitor is hurt on campus property, he or she is required to report the accident to the Department of Public Safety.
 If the injured person is unable or unwilling to report the accident, any member of the University community having knowledge is required to report it.
 The Department will coordinate medical treatment, initiate investigations, and refer individuals to proper offices for preparation of worker's compensation forms, if required.
-Student accidents will be reported to the Office of Student Life.
-Department of Public Safety will retain responsibility for the investigation and reporting of injury accidents.
+Student accidents will be reported to the Office of the Vice President for Student Life.
+The Department of Public Safety will retain responsibility for the investigation and reporting of injury accidents.